scaleoutsean/eseries-perf-analyzer/README.md

 ### Build containers and create configuration files

-- If you have existing EPA, images, volumes and service ports may cause container name and port conflicts.
-Either use a new VM or run `make clean` and `docker-compose down` to stop and remove old containers.
+- Older existing EPA, images, volumes and service ports may cause container name and port conflicts.
+Either use a new VM or run `make stop; docker-compose down; make rm` to stop and remove old containers before building new ones.
+Data (InfluxDB and Grafana) can be left in place.
 - Clone the repository
-- Descend into `epa`, run `make start` to download, build and start InfluxDB v1 and Grafana v8.
-Both will listen on all public VM interfaces.
+- Descend to the `epa` directory, run `make run` to download, build and start InfluxDB v1 and Grafana v8.
+Both will listen on all public VM interfaces so set up firewall accordingly.
-- Go to `collector` subdirectory, edit two files (config.json and docker-compose.yml) and run `make build` to create containers.
+- Go to `collector` directory, edit two files (`config.json` and `docker-compose.yml`) and run `make build` to create containers and `docker-compose up` to start them.

 ```sh
 git clone github.com/scaleoutsean/eseries-perf-analyzer